cientx/Profile/README.md

 I understand

 # 6-4
-We have sent the version 1.11.0.2 yet.
-Please receive it.
-If you pushlish this version, please notify us to know.
+We have sent the version 1.11.0.2 yet, please receive it.
+After you pushlish this version, please notify us to know.